Geometry Utilities (mathutils.geometry)

 - mathutils.geometry.area_tri(v1, v2, v3, /)

-Returns the area size of the 2D or 3D triangle defined.
+Returns the area of the 2D or 3D triangle defined.

 v1 (